wwd9135/wwd9135/README.md

 My capstone direction is to **design and build tools that detect, explain, and help prevent infrastructure misconfigurations**, alongside gaining a strong understanding of the **secure enterprise endpoint lifecycle** from build to decommission.

+My endgoal is to build a career in cyber security & specialize in Incident response
 ### Technical Focus

 - **Python**